georgeerol/DeepLearningDroneSimulator/README.md

 A typical convolutional neural network might consist of a series of convolution layers.
 Followed by fully connected layers and ultimately a softmax activation function.
-It's a great architecture for a classification task like this a picture of a hotdog?
+It's a great architecture for a classification task/ For example is this a picture of a hotdog?

   ![Semantic Segmentation](./misc/ConvolutionalNeuralNetwork.png)

-But what if we want to change our task ever so slighty.
-We want to answer the question, where in this picture is the hotdog?The question is much more difficult to solve since fully connected layers don't preserve spatial information.
+But question we want to answer is where in a picture is the hotdog?
+The question is much more difficult to solve since fully connected layers don't preserve spatial information.
 However if, we change the  C from connected to convolutional, we can integrate convolutions directly into the layer to create fully convolutional network.